-Columbia University Medical Center (CUMC) serves a diverse and mobile population of students.
-Many students will travel during their time at CUMC.
+Columbia University Irving Medical Center (CUIMC) serves a diverse and mobile population of students.
+Many students will travel during their time at CUIMC.
 The Student Health Service (SHS) is your resource for travel assessment and advice as well as recommended immunizations and medications prior to your travel abroad for education, research or pleasure.

 We strongly recommend that you consult us at least six weeks prior to your departure, since some immunizations require several doses over time, and certain immunizations may not be given in close proximity to each other.
 For information on the vaccines that may be required, and other health advisories that may apply, visit the Centers for Disease Control (CDC) Travelers’ Health site.